Integrating literacy and math is surprisingly easy.

-I divided learners into groups of 3 or 4, gave each a math project idea from the menu of choices, and told them to go for it!
+Divide learners into groups of 3 or 4, give each a math project idea from the menu of choices, and tell them to solve.

-They were responsible for READING all instructions, conducting the appropriate research (more reading), and completing the actual project (writing plus more reading).
+They will be responsible for reading all instructions, conducting the appropriate research (more reading), and completing the actual project (writing plus more reading).

 Furthermore, while learners are completing each stage of the project, observe their thinking processes as it relates to reading and writing skills/strategies.

 Integrating literacy into math is SO easy to do with reader’s theater scripts.